 What is an LLC?

-An LLC is a common type of legal entity that offers a relatively simple way to protect you and your partners from personal liability, secure the company’s intellectual property (IP), and bring on certain partners and investors.
+An LLC (Limited Liability Company) is a common type of legal entity that offers a relatively simple way to protect you and your partners from personal liability, secure the company’s intellectual property (IP), and bring on certain partners and investors.
 If you’re starting to draw up business contracts or have IP that you need to protect, an LLC can be a good route for formalizing your company.

 Less complex company structure